Withdraw/Cancel a Business Registration

 If your foreign business has been dissolved, was the non-survivor of a merger, or is no longer conducting business in Rhode Island, you must formally withdraw your business registration.

-To withdraw/cancel your business, it must be active and up to date with all filings with the RI Department of State.
+To withdraw/cancel your business registration in Rhode Island, you must satisfy all filing obligations with both the RI Division of Taxation and the RI Department of State.
+In order to withdraw, your business must be active and up to date with all filings with the RI Department of State.
 To verify your status, email [email protected].

 NOTE: After submitting all documents, be sure to confirm your filing.